 NOTE: If your DACA was granted initially by U.S. Immigration and Customs Enforcement (ICE) and not USCIS, you must fill out all the sections and answer all the questions on the forms and submit all supporting documentation as if you were filing an initial request.
 The completed forms and supporting documentation must then be submitted to USCIS.

 ■ What is the fee for the DACA renewal application?

 ■ Where should I send my DACA renewal application?

-Regardless of whether your initial DACA was adjudicated by ICE or by USCIS, you must submit your application for renewal to USCIS.
+Regardless of whether your initial DACA request was adjudicated by ICE or by USCIS, you must submit your application for renewal to USCIS.
 Where, specifically, you must send your application depends on where you live.
 Check USCIS’s Direct Filing Addresses for Form I-821D, Consideration of Deferred Action for Childhood Arrivals for the correct mailing address.
 We highly recommend sending the application by certified mail, to track when it arrives at the USCIS Lockbox, and including in your application packet Form G-1145, E-Notification of Application/Petition Acceptance, so you’ll be notified once USCIS accepts your application.

 ■ If I have been arrested or convicted of an offense, or if I have had other interactions with law enforcement since receiving DACA, what should I do?

 It is a risk to apply.
 Speak with an attorney or a BIA-accredited representative about your case.
 Due to how the government’s immigration enforcement priorities changed in January 2017 and the possibility that the current renewal process may be available only for a limited time, it is best to speak with an immigration expert before applying.
-Even if the incident happened before you applied and received DACA in the past and you revealed it in previous applications for DACA, the enforcement priorities have changed and if you reapply now you are at risk of being referred to ICE.
+Even if the incident happened before you applied and received DACA in the past and you revealed it in previous applications for DACA, the government’s immigration enforcement priorities have changed and if you reapply now you are at risk of being referred to ICE.

 ■ Can someone with a deportation order, voluntary departure, or an administratively closed case apply for DACA renewal?

 It is a risk to apply.
 Speak with an attorney or a BIA-accredited representative about your case.
 Due to how the government’s immigration enforcement priorities changed in January 2017, if you had any interaction with an immigration judge or immigration court, you should speak with an immigration expert.
-Even if these events happened before you applied and received DACA in the past and you revealed them in previous applications for DACA, the enforcement priorities have changed and if you reapply now you are at risk of being referred to ICE.
+Even if these events happened before you applied and received DACA in the past and you revealed them in previous applications for DACA, the government’s immigration enforcement priorities have changed and if you reapply now you are at risk of being referred to ICE.

 ■ My last renewal application was rejected because I did not meet the October 5, 2017, deadline.
 Can I still apply to renew?

 YES.
 You can apply for renewal even if your last application was rejected specifically due to not meeting the October 5, 2017, deadline.

 ■ How long will it take USCIS to process my DACA renewal application?

-IMPORTANT NOTE FROM THE AUTHORS: We want to emphasize the need for Congress to pass the Dream Act by January 19.
-The decision to terminate DACA made by President Trump created panic and left millions of immigrant youths’ lives in limbo.
-Attorney General Jeff Sessions’s announcement about terminating DACA, followed by the DHS’s guidance on who could apply for renewal and by when, created confusion and widespread anxiety within the immigrant community.
-Although the implementation of Judge Alsup’s order and USCIS allowing people to apply for renewal will help bring some relief to immigrant youth, many are still worried that the option to apply to renew their DACA may be taken away at any time.
+Although the implementation of orders from federal courts in California, New York, and Washington, DC, allowing people to apply for DACA renewal have helped bring some relief to immigrant youth, many are still worried that the option to apply to renew their DACA may be taken away at any time.
 This is no way to live.
 Immigrant youth deserve stability, peace of mind, and protections from detention and deportation, which only a permanent solution such as the Dream Act can provide.

 Information from USCIS about requesting DACA for the first time and applying to renew DACA is available from http://www.uscis.gov/humanitarian/consideration-deferred-action-childhood-arrivals-process.